 This month, six months after Sir Tony’s jaunt on Ellison’s yacht, the pair were reunited at the World Governments Summit in Dubai.
 Appearing via a video link, with the image of Ellison’s face dwarfing Sir Tony as he sat on stage, the pair discussed artificial intelligence, with Ellison declaring that AI is a ‘much bigger deal’ than the invention of electricity or the Industrial Revolution.

-As the Daily Mail article notes, Blair’s bromance with Ellison has “sparked accusations of a ‘conflict of interest’ as Sir Tony urges the Government to embrace artificial intelligence (AI) and digital health records: two technological revolutions worth millions to Ellison’s empire.”
+As the Daily Mail article notes, Blair’s “bromance” with Ellison has “sparked accusations of a ‘conflict of interest’ as Sir Tony urges the Government to embrace artificial intelligence (AI) and digital health records: two technological revolutions worth millions to Ellison’s empire.”
+Make that billions.

-The money from Ellison to TBI appears to be flowing in ever larger volumes, as Aaron Bastani points out in the interview below:
+The money river from Ellison to TBI appears to be flowing faster than ever, as Aaron Bastani points out in the interview below:

-Blair already appears to wield significant influence over the Starmer government’s operations, with many of the key positions already occupied by members of the Blairite wing of the Labour Party, which has spent the past four years purging the party of its genuine left-wing politicians and members, including former party leader, Jeremy Corbyn, and the veteran British filmmaker Ken Loach.
+As we predicted in May last year, Blair appears to be wielding significant influence over the Starmer government’s operations.
+Many of the key positions are occupied by members of the Blairite wing of the Labour Party, which has spent the past four years purging the party of its genuine left-wing politicians and members, including former party leader, Jeremy Corbyn, and the veteran British filmmaker Ken Loach.

-Starmer’s government includes former employees and board members of TBI.
-As the veteran US journalist Robert Kuttner wrote before last year’s election, Starmer “has virtually outsourced his entire program to Tony Blair” and TBI.
-That is particularly true of the government’s AI agenda, with TBI insiders such as Patrick Vallance, Jeegar Kakkad and Kirsty Innes serving as ministers, advisors and influencers helping to shape the government’s tech policy.
+Former and even current employees and board members of TBI feature prominently.
+As the US journalist Robert Kuttner wrote before last year’s election, Starmer “has virtually outsourced his entire program to Tony Blair” and TBI.
+That includes its AI agenda, with TBI insiders such as Patrick Vallance, the Tory government’s chief scientific adviser during the first three years of COVID-19 pandemic, Jeegar Kakkad and Kirsty Innes helping to shape the government’s tech policy.

-Just four days ago, the FT reported, with a hint of irony, that Starmer has been warning his cabinet about the dangers of Blairism while bringing in more and more New Labour era staff:
+Just four days ago, the FT reported, with a hint of irony, that Starmer has been warning his cabinet about the dangers of Blairism… while at the same time bringing in more and more New Labour era staff:

 The prime minister wrote a memo to his cabinet saying that the public are “hungry for change and disruption”.